-We have start breeding three (3) different breeds, White Leghorns, Araucanian, and Buff Orpington with three (3) matching roosters.
-Each breed has 5 -8 hens housed in a separate coop cube and dome.
-Therefore, we have 15 hens housed in three (3) separate Domes.
+Each breed has 6 – 8 hens and a rooster housed in a separate Coop Cube and Hobbit Dome.
+Therefore, we have 125 hens housed in 20 separate Domes.
 Since our system protect the hens, there is no need for the rooster except for breeding.

 We introduce a rooster to hen’s home depending on the type of chicks we want.
 If we want the same breed, we will introduce that same breed’s rooster.
-If we want sex link chicks (see below), we will introduce a rooster of a different breed.
+If we want sex link chicks , we will introduce a rooster of a different breed.

 The Basic Roosting Cube is made from:

 with Gamma screw off Lid

 One hundred (110) volt or solar automatic door opener\closer

 with water collection roof system

 Winter Lights to keep winter eggs production stable